Media Communications Mesh#

 INFO: gRPC Server listening on 0.0.0.0:8001

-This will start the media proxy in blocking mode and confirm that build was successful.
-To close it, press Ctrl+C
+This will start the Media Proxy as a container and confirm that the build was successful.
+To close it, press Ctrl+C.

 INFO: TCP Server listening on 0.0.0.0:8002